Swirrl/grafter/README.md

 ## What plans are there for Grafter?

-Grafter is currently in the early stages of development, however we [Swirrl](http://swirrl.com/) have been using it to transform significant amounts of data for our clients within the government.
+Grafter is currently in the early stages of development, however [Swirrl](http://swirrl.com/) has been using it to transform significant amounts of data for our clients within the government.

 Grafter is currently an API and a small DSL for converting tabular